A high-yield bond is debt issued by a corporation that has failed to achieve the credit rating of more stable companies.

-Although you won’t see them on the front pages as often as cryptocurrency or stock, high-yield bonds offer an opportunity to potentially earn a higher rate of return than investment-grade bonds.
+Although you may not see them on the front pages as often as cryptocurrencies or stocks, high-yield bonds offer an opportunity to potentially earn a higher rate of return than investment-grade bonds.

 This might bring up many questions for you: What is a high-yield bond?
 What are high-yield bond rates?
 Do high-yield bonds make sense for my investment portfolio?
 It’s important to start at the beginning.